 Rowing will also use lower body muscles.
 Every position of rowing will work some of the lower body muscles.
 In the catch position, as shown below, the lower back, hamstrings and calf muscles are worked.

 In the start of the drive, you continue to work the hamstrings and calf muscles but also engage the quadriceps.

 In the other two positions as seen in the section of the upper body muscles.
 You can see that the glutes also come into play and the quads, hamstrings, and calves are still being used.

-The core muscles are very important in keeping the entire body strong and healthy.
+The core muscles are essential in keeping the entire body strong and healthy.
 These muscles include the muscles in the back and stomach.
 Yes, you guessed it, the rowing machine also works these muscles.

 Notice in all four images, the lower back muscles, or the erector spinae, is engaged.
 In the first two images, the abdominals and obliques (the sides of the torso), are also being worked.
 That pretty much covers all the major muscles in the core.

-So, to sum this up, what muscles does a rowing machine work?
+So, to sum this up, what muscles do a rowing machine work?
 All of them!
 What other machine do you know that can deliver those promises?
 But that’s not all.
-Keep reading to find out what other fitness benefits rowing machines deliver.
+Keep reading to find out what other fitness benefits rowing machines give.

 Because rowing uses a mixture of both upper and lower body muscles, it increases your heart rate.
 Your heart needs to keep pumping blood from the arms to the legs and back and forth.

 Another useful aspect of the rowing machine is your ability to adjust the resistance of the row.
 You can make it harder to pull or easier.
 Lowering the resistance will allow you to row faster and get more of a cardio workout.